 Colourful, monumental, beautiful Oviedo (Uviéu) has been the capital of the Province of Asturias since the 8th century, yet this stately city of northern Spain remains relatively under the radar.
 Here are the best things to do in Oviedo – a lesser-known but legacy-laced city.

-From a city established on a hill by two monks to its rise as the capital of the first Christian Kingdom of Asturias founded in the middle of the Reconquista, Oviedo was built to be symbolic in a time of conflict when the Muslims occupied most of the Iberian peninsula.
+From a city established on a hill by two monks in the year 757 to its rise as the capital of the first Christian Kingdom of Asturias, founded in the middle of the Reconquista in 810, Oviedo was built to be symbolic in a time of conflict when the Muslims occupied most of the Iberian peninsula.
 Under King Alfonso II, Oviedo became a centre of the royal court and a sacred place for pilgrims who walk The Original Way of St James – the Northern Way of the Camino de Santiago.

 Wander the historic city and get lost in this architectural wonderland of those who conquered, ruled, and left their legacy.
 Get lost in the beauty of the Old Quarter with its pretty plazas and heritage museums.
 Trace ancient times on its stately streets, churches and palaces and UNESCO sites, including the gothic Cathedral and pre-Romanesque treasures on the city’s fringe – the artistic mark of the monarchy at the time.
 Spot the statues that honour people who shaped the city.